-Tools for Life® Relationship-building Solutions are fun, highly interactive resources for use in schools, child care centres, homes and community agencies with 3 – 13 year olds.
+Tools for Life® Relationship-building Solutions are fun, highly interactive resources for use in schools, child care facilities, at home and in community agencies.
+Programs are available for

 Tools for Life:

-- Builds relationship problem solving skills for children, 3 to 13 years of age.
+- Builds relationship problem solving skills for children, age 3 to Grade 8

 By helping children and youth discover how to recognize and handle their emotions and positively interact with others, Tools for Life hopes to arm them with the skills they need to flourish throughout life.
 Tools for Life is the step-by-step program designed to build those skills.
 It’s activity-based, it’s fun, and it works.
 Through each stage of childhood, the program aims to equip children with life skills from listening and self-regulation to decision-making, problem-solving, compromise and collaboration.
 Learning empathy and resilience are cornerstones of the program.
 These attributes are essential to self-awareness and self-confidence, key strengths for handling peer conflict such as bullying and for reducing and managing trauma.